gvwilson/sensibleadventures/bookster/bookster.md

 his feet as he turned around.
 "Back to prison."

-Erileine had to help Razi sit on the edge of the bed, then help him again to lie flat.  "*La*, I am fine," the bookster winced.
+Erileine had to help Razi sit on the edge of the bed, then help him again to lie flat.  "*La*, please, do not fuss, I am fine," the bookster winced.

-"You don't *look* fine," Erileine said, secretly glad that the captain's wife had caught them.
+"Well, you look awful," Erileine said, secretly glad that the captain's wife had caught them.
 "Do you want some water?"

 "Please.  *La*, wait."
 Razi shook his head.
 "Not from the jug.
 I